1000 GIS Applications & Uses

 997. Historical Precipitation – Observing historical precipitation from ground stations and radar in NetCDF with MapWindow Meteobase.

-998. Cirrus Clouds – Detecting cirrus cloud with Landsat’s Cirrus band.
+998. Cirrus Clouds – Detecting cirrus clouds with Landsat’s Cirrus band.

 1000.
 Doppler Radar – Predicting rainfall using Doppler Radar.